Updated: 6 days ago

 How do I use it?

-- Third, remove the ring for the fourth week.
+3. After the 3 weeks, wash your hands and remove the ring.
 Hook a finger under the rim of the ring and pull it out.
-Place it into the resealable foil pouch that it came in before disposing of it.
-You will have seven ring-free days.
+Place it into the resealable foil pouch that it came in, and throw it away.
+Next, you will have 7 ring-free days.
+You can expect your period during this time.

-- Repeat with a new ring.
-Ring users typically get their period during the ring-free week.
-It is okay to insert a new ring if you are still bleeding.
-Feel free to use a tampon or pad or have sex with the ring.
+4. After those 7 days, repeat the cycle with a new ring.
+It is okay to insert the new ring if you are still on your period.
+Feel free to use tampons and have sex with the ring in.

 What if the ring falls out?

-If the ring falls out, gently rinse with water and reinsert it.
-If it is out for more than three hours, insert a new ring and use a backup method (like condoms) for seven days.
+If the ring falls out, gently rinse it with water and reinsert it.
+If NuvaRing is out for more than 3 hours, insert a new ring and use backup birth control, like condoms, for 7 days.
+If Annovera is out for more than 2 hours, use backup until the ring has been in place for 7 days in a row.

 What if I forget to change it on time?